-Top 5 3rd Quarter Trades of Ad - GuruFocus.com
+Top 5 3rd Quarter Trades of AD - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Advisory Resource Group’s top five trades of the quarter.
+According to GuruFocus data, these were ADIRONDACK TRUST CO’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Pacer Cash Cows Fund of Funds ETF has a price-earnings ratio of 6.80 and a price-book ratio of 1.56.
+In terms of valuation, Bank of New York Mellon Corp has a price-earnings ratio of 9.88, a price-book ratio of 0.85, a price-earnings-to-growth (PEG) ratio of 1.35 and a price-sales ratio of 2.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Columbia Research Enhanced Value ETF has a price-earnings ratio of 10.82 and a price-book ratio of 1.92.
+In terms of valuation, Vanguard Russell 3000 Index Fund has a price-earnings ratio of 19.06 and a price-book ratio of 3.50.

-During the quarter, Advisory Resource Group bought 260,111 shares of ARCA:QDPL for a total holding of 1,101,931.
-The trade had a 2.35% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.28.
+During the quarter, ADIRONDACK TRUST CO bought 3,562 shares of NYSE:TD for a total holding of 3,913.
+The trade had a 0.13% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $64.74.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.